DS4PS/ds4ps.github.io/data-driven-docs.md

 1. A header to specify the document type.
 2. Some text (formatted in markdown).
-3. Some code (enclosed by fences).
+3. Some code (inside a "code chunk").

 You can download a sample template [HERE](https://cdn.rawgit.com/DS4PS/Data-Science-Class/c464d527/TEMPLATES/MarkdownTemplateSimple.Rmd).